kodjunkie/PHPmailer/README.md

 # PHPmailer
 Simple PHP mailer package.

-No extra packages needed to work.
+This package helps you to send highly customizable HTML emails with PHP.
+And works straight out of the box.
+Just drop it on your server and you are good to go.

 ## Installation
 It works straight out of the box.
 All you have to do is